 Please note: The Soapy Water Test should not be used to test for leaks in oxygen lines or other lines that carry flammable or toxic gases.

-Irrespective of what you find during the test, if you suspect a leakage, you must call in a technician from your gas agency.
-Often times, there may be other causes or issues in the gas system, that may get unnoticed by you.
-As a result, you should ideally get the pipes, fittings, and valves checked from time to time.
+Irrespective of what you find during the test, if you suspect a leakage, you must call a technician from a gas company.
+Oftentimes, there may be other causes or issues in the gas system that may go unnoticed by you.
+So, it’s recommended that you get the pipes, fittings, and valves checked from time to time.

 Comment (0)